Eastern indigo snake: Food habits and behavior

 flicking and investigation towards visual cues of prey, and not volatile chemical cues.
 Its diet has been known to include other snakes (ophiophagy), including venomous ones, as it is immune to the venom of the North American rattlesnakes.
 The eastern indigo snake also eats turtles, lizards, frogs, toads, fish, a variety of small birds and mammals, and eggs.

 As defensive behavior the eastern indigo snake vertically flattens its neck, hisses, and vibrates its tail.
 If picked up, it seldom bites.

-It often will cohabit with gopher tortoises in their burrows, although it will settle for armadillo holes, hollow logs, and debris piles when gopher tortoise burrows can't be found.
-Hunters, hoping to flush out rattlesnakes, often wind up accidentally killing indigo snakes when they illegally pour gasoline into the burrows of gopher tortoises (a practice referred to as "gassing"), even though the tortoises themselves are endangered and protected.
+It often will cohabit with gopher tortoises in their burrows, although it will settle for armadillo holes, hollow logs, and debris piles when gopher tortoise burrows cannot be found.
+Hunters, hoping to flush out rattlesnakes, often accidentally kill indigo snakes when they illegally pour gasoline into the burrows of gopher tortoises (a practice referred to as "gassing"), even though the tortoises themselves are endangered and protected.

 Predators

-Humans represent the biggest threat to the eastern indigo snake.
+As an apex predator, indigo snakes have no natural predators.
+Instead, humans represent the biggest threat to the eastern indigo snake.
 Highway fatalities, wanton killings, and overcollection for the pet trade adversely affect indigo snake populations.
 Snakes are taken illegally from the wild for the pet trade.
 Eastern indigo snakes are sometimes "gassed" in their burrows by rattlesnake hunters.
 Along with infrastructure and pet trade, indigo snake populations are drastically declining due to habitat fragmentation.
-Eastern indigo snake's decline is correlated with the gopher tortoise decline as well since they utilize their burrows for hibernation.
+The eastern indigo snake's decline is correlated with the gopher tortoise decline as well since they utilize their burrows for brumation.

+In Florida, eastern indigo snakes may be eaten by some growth stage of invasive snakes like Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

 Reproduction

 The eastern indigo snake is oviparous.
 The eggs are 75–100 mm long by 27–32 mm wide.
 Females will lay a single clutch of 4-14 eggs from late April through early June.
 The hatchlings are 600–700 mm long.
-Eastern Indigo Snakes are often referred to as late maturing Colubrids.
-They usually do not reach maturity until they are 3 to 5 years old and around 5 to 6 feet in length.
-Female Eastern Indigo Snakes have the ability to retain live sperm for long periods, potentially over 4 years.
+Eastern indigo snakes are often referred to as late maturing colubrids; they usually do not reach maturity until they are 3 to 5 years old and around 5 to 6 feet in length.
+Female eastern indigo snakes have the ability to retain live sperm for long periods, potentially over 4 years.
 Thus, females are able to choose when to release the sperm to fertilize the eggs.
 Mating season is at a peak from November to January but can occur from October through March.